 Council at its May 2019 meeting, supported the implementation in 2019-20 of a Food Organic and Garden Organic kerbside collection trial involving 500 households.
-In 2021-22, it is proposed to "roll-out" this trial to a further 2,500 households.
+In 2022-23, it is proposed to continue household education and carry on with this trial for a further year.
 Modelling suggests that our current waste stream is made up of approximately 48% FOGO material.
 Introducing a FOGO kerbside program has the potential to increase the City's performance diversion rate to 35 - 45% (currently 0%) depending on contamination rates.
-If the trial proves successful, then it is proposed to offer this service to all households.
+Depending on the success of the trial, Council will then make a determination on the future of this service.